hikeventures/hikeventures.github.io/_posts/shows/2017-05-15-ITB-Montenegro.markdown

 <!--more-->

 **Hello.
-I am with Peter from Malta.
+I am with Thomas from Montenegro.
 Could you introduce yourself?**

 Yes, of course.
 My name is Peter Cauchi.
 I am the director of Malta Tourism Auhority located in Germany, promoting Malta in Germany, Switzerland and Austria.